-Large Cap Fund - Meaning
+Large Cap Funds - Meaning

 The large-cap mutual funds are those equity plans which have the majority of the investments in the equity stocks and shares of the large and giant companies.
 The funds invest the money in those companies which are well-established, trustworthy, reputable, have strong corporate governance and possess strong market presence.
 Accordingly, the funds invested in these companies generate stable growth and sustainable returns over a period.
 The performance of these funds is analysed as against the set benchmark, viz.: Sensex and BSE 100.